chrisguest75/typescript_examples/23_faking_json_data/README.md

 TODO:

-* cmdline tested in docker to using local filesystem volume for output.
-* add different types of data
 * add some basic tests
+* control random generator types using falso
+* It seems that date types are not being honoured correctly

 ## How to run